The arts at GSB enrich the student experience and the life of the school.

 Student creativity is captured while learning several methods of hand-building pottery, as well as throwing on the potter’s wheel.

 Capitalizing on mathematical and collaborative problem-solving skills, students learn to design and build projects.

-As a documentary and media art, learning photography becomes a skill to be used for a lifetime.
+As a documentary and media art, learning photography and visual editing becomes a skill to be used for a lifetime.